Seven Rivers of Northern Namibia

 - Wind shelter, shower and chemical toilet at campsite

-- Additional vehicle to carry logistics
+- Additional staff and vehicle to carry logistics

 - Breakfast and dinner